balipl/jimp-exercisesBG/README.md

 ## Acknowledgments

-* Really big thanks to our lecturer for a complete C ++ tutorial!
+* Really big thanks to our lecturer for a complete C++ tutorial!